 Derived from real human data, this software provides 3D anatomical structures, clinical slides, dissections, and animations.
-Includes access to 3D Atlas, Anatomy & Physiology Online, Imaging: Ultra Sounds for Lower Limbs, Sports Therapy Package (excluding sports injuries), and Manual Therapy.
+Includes access to 3D Atlas, 3D Real-time, Functional Anatomy and Therapy, Anatomy & Physiology, Quizzing, Imaging [Ultrasound for Lower Limb], and Legacy products [Acupuncture, Hand Therapy, Sports Injuries of the Shoulder, Sports Injuries of the Knee, and Sports Injuries of the Foot].
 The high resolution 3D models allow you to rotate, add or remove anatomy and identify and learn more about any visible structure.
 In addition to 3D anatomy, this resource also contains 3D cross sections with MRI (Magnetic Resonance Imagery) correlations and detailed text linked to dissection slides, video clips and animations.

 Year-by-year record of British and world events, published annually since 1758.
 Provides information on the major and minor events of the past 250+ years, with historical context and perspective and a mass of biographical information.
 Provides key insights into contemporary 18th and 19th century attitudes towards the political and social events, issues, developments, and trials of the time.